DakshDev/DakshDev/README.md

 ### Hello & Welcome
-- Hi, I’m Daksh Kishore, Full-Stack Web Developer with 3+ years of experience.
+- Hi, I’m Daksh Kishore, Full-Stack Web Developer.
 - I build responsive and user-friendly websites and web apps.
 - I enjoy solving problems and improving digital experiences.
 - I am open to new opportunities and collaborations where I can contribute my skills.